 The Giving birth abroad application form covers you for maternity care and delivery only.
-The EHIC or GHIC is for any other state-provided healthcare treatment that you or your child may need in the EU.
+The EHIC or GHIC is for any other state-provided healthcare treatment that you or your child may need in the EU or Switzerland.

 Even if you plan to give birth in the UK and you're only going for a short trip abroad, you're advised to take a valid EHIC or GHIC with you.
 The card will provide cover for all medical treatment linked to the birth if the baby is born unexpectedly.

 The EHIC or GHIC may not cover you for every situation.
 You should always take out comprehensive travel insurance when going overseas, both to EU and non-EU destinations.
 Check your insurance has the necessary healthcare cover or talk with your GP and insurer about how to get the right cover, and how this affects your travel.